 (Note: I haven’t dropped programming; just sold the site.
-I still run and maintain another Rails site that is driving traffic to FEND)
+I still run and maintain another Rails site that is driving traffic to FEAST)

 That’s right folks.
 After having built the site; then getting burned out with programming, taking a hiatus where Freelancify was barely getting maintained; I sold the website.